jtwolfe/elyra/docs/README.md

 ### Elyra Documentation Overview

-Elyra is currently a **design and architecture blueprint** for a living, memory‑driven AI assistant.
+Elyra is a **living, memory‑driven AI assistant** with a **Phase 1 MVP implementation** and comprehensive design documentation for future phases.
-This repository does not yet contain a full implementation; the docs describe the **target system**.
+The codebase includes a working multi-agent system, while the docs describe both the **current implementation** and the **target system** for later phases.

 - **Start here**
   - `overview/intro.md` – plain‑English overview, goals, and non‑goals.